Part 6·6.4·16 min read

 1. ANNOVAR/VEP: predict functional consequence (synonymous, missense, stop-gain, splice site)

-2. Population frequencies: gnomAD allele frequency (AF).
-If AF > 1% in gnomAD, unlikely to be a dominant disease variant with high penetrance
+2. Population frequencies: gnomAD frequency (AF).
+If AF > 1% in gnomAD, unlikely to be a dominant disease with high penetrance

-3. In silico pathogenicity predictors: SIFT, PolyPhen-2, REVEL, AlphaMissense (uses protein structure prediction)
+3. In silico pathogenicity predictors: SIFT, PolyPhen-2, REVEL, AlphaMissense (uses structure prediction)

 4. ClinVar lookup: known classifications from other labs